MicrosoftDocs/mesh-docs/mesh/develop/design/getting-started-with-3d-models.md

 ---
-title: Working with 3D models
+title: Getting started with 3D models
 description: Get a comprehensive overview of 3D modeling options for your Mesh experience.
 author: vtieto
 ms.author: vinnietieto